The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 10 PRINT "WELCOME TO YOUSSEF LAND!
 AS YOU HAVE CHOSEN THIS BASIC CODE EXAMPLE, LET US GET STARTED!"
 20 END
 ```
-Then type `LIST` in any type of system that supports BASIC to check the code example from us.
+Then type `LIST` in any type of system that supports Commodore BASIC to check the code example from us.
-Type `RUN` to run the BASIC code example.
+Type `RUN` to run the Commodore BASIC code example.

 Here's a code example from Python:
 ```python